kubernetes-sigs/jobset/keps/672-execution-policy/README.md

 1. How we should calculate quota for JobSet with execution policy ?
 2. Integration with Kueue.
 Related KEP to support Argo Workflow in Kueue: https://github.com/kubernetes-sigs/kueue/pull/2976

-The JobSet operator will control the creation of replicated Jobs based on their status.
+The JobSet operator will control the creation of ReplicatedJobs based on their status.
+When desired replicated Jobs reach the status defined in replicatedJobsStatus, the controller creates the next set of replicated Jobs.

+If JobSet is suspended the all ReplicatedJobs will be suspended and the Job sequence starts again.

 ### Defaulting/Validation